hubtel/hubtel-sms-java/Readme.md

-SMSGH HTTP API JAVA SDK (Release 2)
+Hubtel HTTP API JAVA SDK
 ===================================

 ## **Overview**

-The SMSGH HTTP API JAVA SDK is a wrapper built to assist java-driven applications developers to interact in a more friendly way with the HTTP API.
-Its goal is also to provide an easy way for those who do not have much knowledge about the whole HTTP Restful technology to interact with the HTTP API.
-In that direction there is no need to go and grab a knowledge about HTTP and REST technology.
-All one needs is to have the basic knowledge about the JAVA language.
-We mean the basics not advanced knowledge.
+This is an open source JAVA SDK that allows you to access the Hubtel [REST SMS API](https://developers.hubtel.com) from your application.
+You need to create a Hubtel account [here](https://unity.hubtel.com/) in order to use this API.

 ## **Notice**
-* This is the source code for the current release.
+* This is the source code for the Hubtel release.
-* The source code of the previous release can be found [here](https://github.com/smsgh/smsghapi-java/tree/release-1) .
+* The source code of the previous release can be found [here](https://github.com/hubtel/smsghapi-csharp-legacy) .

 ## **Installation**